solana-labs/solana-bigtable/README.md

     * `~/missingBlocks/59183944$ GOOGLE_APPLICATION_CREDENTIALS=<json credentials file with write permission> ~/solana/target/release/solana-ledger-tool bigtable upload 59437028 59437028 -l .`
         * Specify two blocks to upload a range.
 Earlier block (smaller number) first.
         * `-l` should specify a directory that contains the rocksdb directory.
-6. If the previous steps proced a `SlotNotRooted` error, first run the repair-roots command.
+6. If the previous steps produced a `SlotNotRooted` error, first run the repair-roots command.
     * `~/missingBlocks/59183944$ ~/github/solana/target/release/solana-ledger-tool repair-roots --before 59437027 --until 59437029  -l .`
         * If you get `error: Found argument 'repair-roots' which wasn't expected, or isn't valid in this context` then the ledger tool version pre-dates the repair-roots command.
-Add it to your local code by cherry picking `ddfbae2` or manually aplying the changes from [PR #17045](https://github.com/solana-labs/solana/pull/17045/files)
+Add it to your local code by cherry picking `ddfbae2` or manually applying the changes from [PR #17045](https://github.com/solana-labs/solana/pull/17045/files)